Approximation of boundary element matrices using GPGPUs and nested cross approximation: Implementation

-As soon as the total size of one of these lists exceeds a given limit, mark the list as ``ready for execution'' and hand it over to the worker threads in the scheduler.
-This is also depicted in algorithm \ref{alg:assembly}. \item Once a list has been marked as ``ready for execution'', a thread of the scheduler can fetch this list (cf. algorithm \ref{alg:scheduler}) and process this data package. (see algorithm \ref{alg:execute_gpu}) \item Once a work item has been processed on the GPU, the results need to be copied to their proper location in the stiffness matrix by the CPU.
-In case a block could potentially contain non-disjoint pairs of triangles they are now added to the list for their respective case and handled as in (\ref{collectlist}) which is also displayed in algorithm \ref{alg:distribute_disjoint}. \end{enumerate}
+As soon as the total size of one of these lists exceeds a given limit, the list is marked as ``ready for execution'' and handed over to the worker threads.
+This is depicted in algorithm \ref{alg:assembly}. \item Once a list has been marked as ``ready for execution'', a worker thread can fetch this list (cf. algorithm \ref{alg:scheduler}) and process this data package (see algorithm \ref{alg:execute_gpu}). \item Once a work item has been processed on the GPGPU, the results need to be copied to their proper location in the stiffness matrix by the CPU.
+In case a block contains non-disjoint pairs of triangles, they are now added to the list for their respective case and handled as in (\ref{collectlist}) which is also displayed in algorithm \ref{alg:distribute_disjoint}. \end{enumerate}

-\begin{remark} At first sight, treating all matrix entries as if they would belong to the case of distant triangles seems to be counter-intuitive, but it speeds up the setup phase for the GPGPU computation as well as the collection phase.

-It does not significantly slow down the computation on the GPGPU because we treat complete matrix blocks instead of only single entries and the disjoint triangle pairs make up the majority.

-We just have to ensure that the results of the non-disjoint pairs overwrite the incorrect coefficients returned by the list of disjoint pairs. \end{remark}